 Brendon Marotta first became interested in filmmaking at age fourteen, after watching a film critic break down the original Star Wars trilogy shot by shot.
 In high school, he began working as a P.A. on low-budget horror films and directed and edited over thirty short video projects.
 Brendon graduated from the University of the North Carolina School of the Arts in 2010 with a B.F.A. in film editing & sound, where he worked in every major role on a film set.

 In 2013, he completed a year-long Meisner Acting program at the Waterfront Playhouse & Conservatory.
-In 2014, a feature he edited was selected to premiere at the Austin Film Festival and won the Narrative Feature Audience Award there.
+In 2014, a feature he edited was selected to premiere at the Austin Film Festival where it won the Narrative Feature Audience Award.
 In 2017, he completed American Circumcision, his first feature-length documentary as director, which won multiple awards at film festivals, toured across the country, and played on Netflix.
 The film is currently available on Vimeo, Amazon, and iTunes.

-In addition to his artist accomplishments, Brendon has an interest in healing and change work.
+In addition to his artistic accomplishments, Brendon has an interest in healing and change work.
 He has studied hypnosis and NLP (Neuro-Linguistic Programming).
 In 2019, he became a certified practitioner of the Completion Process, a method for resolving emotional trauma.
 Brendon got married during the summer of 2020 and had his first son in 2021.
 He currently lives with his family in Austin, TX.